ChasNelson1990/python-zero-to-hero-beginners-course/README.md

 * **2019-04-05**: Programming for Biologists, Royal Society of Biology, Charles Darwin House, London, UK
 * **2019-10-18**: Programming for Biologists, Royal Society of Biology, 1 Naoroji Street, London, UK

+## Other Information

+These materials also form the prerequisite knowledge for following course:

+* **2019-12-09**: IAFIG-RMS: Bioimage analysis with Python, Craik-Marshall Building, Cambridge, UK